What You Need to Know About Production Worker Helper

-Life As a Production Worker Helper
+Daily Life Of a Production Worker Helper

 - Turn valves to regulate flow of liquids or air, to reverse machines, to start pumps, or to regulate equipment.

-Production Worker Helper Skills
+What a Production Worker Helper Should Know

 These are the skills Production Worker Helpers say are the most useful in their careers: